No results for ""

 Prior mean

 For the control variation, the posterior mean equals the data mean, so there is no need to specify a prior mean.
-But for a treatment variation that is not the control, the posterior mean is a precision-weighted average of a data mean and a prior mean, where the prior mean is the data mean for the control variation.
+But for a treatment variation, the posterior mean is a precision-weighted average of a data mean and a prior mean, where the prior mean is the data mean for the control variation.

 This is because we assume that the relative difference of the treatment variation mean above the control variation mean has a prior distribution centered at a zero mean.
-To learn more about the empirical Bayes prior for the relative difference, read Experimentation statistical methodology.
+To learn more about the empirical Bayes prior for the relative difference, read Experimentation statistical methodology for Bayesian experiments.

 Therefore, the treatment variation posterior mean is a precision-weighted average of the treatment variation data mean and the control variation data mean.